 Build Fireproofing into a New Deck Installation

-Having a new deck installed with fireproofing in mind will ensure that your deck is better protected against fires.
+Having a new deck designed & built with fireproofing in mind will ensure that your deck is better protected against fires.
 There are many different materials available that are noncombustible and allow you to have a beautiful, useful deck without having to worry about it going up in flames every time you light the grill.

 In addition to having fireproofing from the beginning, some of the above tips such as keeping fire extinguishers around and clearing plants and combustible materials from around the deck are still great ideas to reduce your risk of fire.